Phillip Burton: Death and legacy

 Burton died on April 10, 1983, in San Francisco at age 56, of a ruptured abdominal aortic aneurysm.
 He was cremated, and the ashes were interred in the National Cemetery of the Presidio of San Francisco.
 His wife Sala Burton won a special election in June 1983 to serve the remainder of his term.
 She was elected to full terms in 1984 and 1986.
 Burton's House seat was later held by Nancy Pelosi, who won a special election in 1987, following Sala Burton's death.

 There is a statue of Burton at the Great Meadow at Fort Mason, in the Golden Gate Recreation Area.
 San Francisco's federal building is named for Burton.
 Phillip & Sala Burton High School, in San Francisco on the site of the former Woodrow Wilson High School, is named for Burton and his wife.

 In popular culture

-He was portrayed by Dakin Matthews in HBO's 1993 film And the Band Played On.
+He was portrayed by Dakin Matthews in HBO's 1993 film And the Band Played On and by Robert Chimento in the 2008 film Milk.